jgvergo/MonteCarloRetirement/README.md

 An alternative flow is to fill out a scenario and perform a "run all".
 This will run the scenario using EVERY asset class and asset mix.
 The results will be written to a file called "output.csv", which can be opened by Excel for examination.

-At this time, new Asset Classes are ignored andmay cause errors.
+At this time, new Asset Classes are ignored and may cause errors.
 If a new asset class is desired, please contact John and be prepared to supply historica data for the new asset class(es).